cran/BayesianFROC/README.md

 ## Errors of estimates decrease monotonically with respect to sample size.

 The author investigate the relation between the sample size and the error of estimates.
-Accracy of estimates are depend on the sample size.
+Accuracy of estimates are depend on the sample size.
 Large sample size leads us to small error.
 However, in practical perspective, the number of images or lesions has limitation.
 The author thinks it is better to obtain 100 images or lesions.
 And 100 images or